Monicavila/RVMA/docs/_build/_sources/testing.rst.txt

 ``renderer.create`` is like taking a picture of your html code from your component.
 Declare a const variable to store the element and with ``toMatchSnapshot()`` we'll create the snapshot inside a folder that’s created automatically.

 .. figure:: ./_template/img/tests.png
+    :alt: This is an Image
+    :align: center
+    :scale: 85%

 The snapshot  result looks like this::